 "Parents who are serious about raising children to be decent people spend an awful lot of time guiding them.
 It's not enough for us to have good values; these values must be communicated directly...
 For instance, to say nothing when a child acts selfishly is to send a clear message, and that message has more to do with the acceptability of selfishness than it does with the virtues of non-intrusive parenting.
 We need to establish clear moral guidelines, to be explicit about what we expect, but in a way that minimizes coercion."

-How do you raise a child who assumes responsibility for her actions, including making amends and avoiding a repeat, whether the authority figure is present
+do you raise a child who assumes responsibility for his actions, including making amends and avoiding a repeat, whether the authority figure is present

 or not?
 You....